McModknower/McModknower.github.io/minecraft/crash-database.md

 You have sodium but not indium, and some other mod (like continuity) needs indium to work if sodium is installed.
 Fix it by installing indium.

+### `java.lang.module.ResolutionException`

+Sometimes happens because one mod contains code that another mod also contains, and a third mod uses that code, in a way that java doesn't like.
+In the following case, tac and some unnamed mod contain stuff that kubejs uses.
+Remove one of the sources to fix this problem.

+If you have an unnamend mod as in this case, you can search for what mod contains that using the crash assistant mod (link at the start of this page).

+`Exception in thread "main" java.lang.module.ResolutionException: Modules com.fasterxml.jackson.core and tac export package com.fasterxml.jackson.core.format to module kubejs`

 ### mixin errors
 `org.spongepowered.asm.mixin.transformer.throwables.MixinTransformerError: An unexpected critical error was encountered`